 It is important to recognize that not everyone enters the discipleship process at the same time.
-Some people begin very early in their lives, many in their tween years, others in high school and some in adulthood.
-What this means is there is another dimension to the discipleship matrix that needs to include both spiritual development and life stages.
+Some people begin very early in their lives, many in their tween years.
+Others enter discipleship in high school; still others in adulthood.
+What this means is there is another dimension to the discipleship matrix.
+The matrix needs to include both spiritual development and life stages.

-In this construct, a discipleship matrix does not become a linear progression, but as with almost all matters of faith, there is an ebb and flow that doesn't necessarily follow a sequential order; thus, the need for other "dimensions" in this matrix.
-Still, having those common markers are critical to ensure churches know what direction to move towards, both at the collective and individual levels.
-Otherwise, we're pulling people in fragmented directions that do not help disciples to thrive in their faith development.
+In this construct, a discipleship matrix does not become a linear progression, but as with almost all matters of faith, there is an ebb and flow that doesn't necessarily follow a sequential order.
+This is why there's a need for other "dimensions" in this matrix.
+The main point is having those common markers is critical to ensuring churches know the direction in which they're moving, both at the collective and individual levels.
+Without common markers, we're pulling people in fragmented directions that do not help disciples thrive in their faith development.

 One challenge we've come across is that discipleship is seen as a program.
-North Point Church refers to this in their document "Practically Speaking"\ (insidenorthpoint.org/practically-speaking).
-Their Practice #2 is "Think Steps, Not Programs", which entails understanding the end goal or objective and formulating the appropriate steps to reach it.
-In other words, it's not about creating cycles of activities for a person to go through like an assembly line.
-Rather, given an individual's unique faith journey, it's identifying where God is taking that person and providing the appropriate tools and experiences that will help move that person forward well.
-When there are overlapping opportunities that God is moving a person towards, we can then synergize and cluster them into a "program".
+North Point Church refers to this in their document "Practically Speaking" (insidenorthpoint.org/practically-speaking).
+Their Practice #2 is "Think Steps, Not Programs," which involves first understanding the end goal or objective then formulating the appropriate steps to reach it.
+In other words, it's not about creating a series of activities for a person to go through like an assembly line.
+Rather, given an individual's unique faith journey, the "thinking steps" approach seeks to identify where God is leading that person and provide the appropriate tools and experiences that will help move that person forward well.
+When there are overlapping opportunities that God is moving a person towards, we can then synergize and cluster them into a "program."

-As a family of God, if we're to walk alongside others in building their faith, we need to have a clear idea of who God created us to be, and then move towards that end as a collective effort.
+As a family of God, if we're to walk alongside others in building their faith, we need to have a clear idea of who God created us to be, and then move towards that end in a collective effort.